leventkaragol/libcpp-crypto/README.md

 ## How to use?
 (Asymmetric Encryption with RSA)

-To encrypt and decrypt the given text with RSA, all you need to do is call the static **"encryptWithRSA"** and **"decryptWithRSA"** methods with a pair of public/private key.
+To encrypt and decrypt the given text with RSA, all you need to do is call the **"encryptWithRSA"** and **"decryptWithRSA"** functions with a pair of public/private key.

 > [!TIP]
 > If you don't know how to generate public/private keys, please see the next topic